 What are the Smells and Flavors Associated with Purple Weed?

 When we think of purple buds, we think of grape flavors.
 Grape flavors can taste like fruit or candy, depending on the strain.
+If you’re really into fruity weed then check out our guide to the fruitiest sweet strains.

 Most purple bud produces a dense smoke with a rich flavor profile.
 Purple genetics have some interesting flavors, and you can expect tones of lavender with a very herbal scent.